 During the formation of the Badlands, the water level dropped and the sea floor became land.
 Along with this process the Pierre Shale (the bottommost rock layer of the Badlands) crumbled into soil and created the Yellow Mounds Formation.
 This interesting formation is near the NW entrance.

 This view struck us as the most expansive in the park.
 Descend from the parking lot down a long stairway to a panoramic viewing area.
-We stopped here last, and even though we were satiated with brown mountains, this expansive view had our complete attention.
+We stopped here last, and even though we’d become satiated with brown mountains, this expansive view had our complete attention.

 This is the ultimate playground in the South Dakota National Parks.
-It is also the most crowded with visitors, so arrive early.
+It is also crowded with visitors, so try to arrive early.
 Located near the NE entrance of the park, just after the Big Badlands Overlook.

 The Door Trailhead is an easy boardwalk hike to a free-terrain experience in the badlands.
-A stairway at the end of the trail empties park-goers in the wild frontier to roam.
+A stairway at the end of the trail empties into the wild frontier.

 The Notch Trailhead winds up into the Milliard Ridge.
 A 1.2 mile, out-and-back trail allows hikers to get that feeling of being lost amidst the badlands.